 Chris is a graduate of Temple University, Beasley School of Law, where he served as an active member of both the Temple Black Law Student’s Association and the International Law Society.
 While in law school, he was selected and served as a Philadelphia Diversity Law Group Fellow.
 Prior to attending law school, Chris received his undergraduate degree from Swarthmore College, where he was a member of and captained the Men’s Varsity Basketball Team.

-Pennsylvania Super Lawyers Rising Star, 2020
+- Listed in Pennsylvania Super Lawyers Rising Stars, 2019–2020

 Further information on methodologies is available via these links.